iArunava/Neural-Style-Transfer-with-OpenCV/README.md

 git clone https://github.com/iArunava/Neural-Style-Transfer-with-OpenCV
 ```

-2) in Master directory execute download script for download models.
+2) Firstly download models. in master directory execute download script for download models, or use `--download-models` argument of init.py
 ```
 sh models/download.sh
 ```

 3) There are two modes to the project
 - Image